JeffCoster/merge/ex1.md

 The mapping json, that maps the source data to the html, would be exactly the same, irrespective of use in a Browser or Node JS.

-## Example 1 Simple Product Lister
+## Example 1: Simple Product Lister

 This example is for a simple list of products, using some mock json source data for shoes.
 Each product has a sub list of shoe sizes.

 As a prior step it is assumed that a html developer has created the static html, and embedded the content to prototype how the page would look for a list of two products.

 This is how that prototype page would display:

 <img src="ex1/Ex1_1.png" width="20%" height="20%" />

-### Ex1 Step1: Creating the html Template
+### Ex1 Step1: Creating the html template

-In this step the example static content is removed from the prototype, and the repeated sections for the products are collapsed to form a hidden 'section template'; containing the mark up for a single product.
+In this step the example static content is removed from the prototype html, and each repeated section for the products is collapsed to form a hidden 'section template'; containing the mark up for a single product.

 > It is possible to go straight to the step of building an html template, without a prototype page with example static content.
 However, it is easier to illustrate what Merger requires of a template, by having the static prototype and turning that into a template.
+Ot is also easier to confirm the html and css meet requirements

 The following shows the prototype html body; with embedded content: